thejpster/monotron/avr_kb/README.md

 It talks to the main Monotron MCU over a serial link at 115,200 bps (8-data bits, no parity, 1 stop bit).

+NB: As an interim test, there's an Arduino sketch in the `keyboard` folder which just emits raw scan-codes over the UART at 19,200 baud.

 ## Compilation

 This firmware builds with `avr-gcc` and `meson`.